 The University of Oslo was founded in 1811.
 As late as 1946 it was the only university in Norway.
 The university played a central role in the creation of a new nation.
 The history about the University of Oslo is also the history about modern Norway.

-This website presents selected articles about various sides of our history.
-For a broader specter and full content, please visit our site in Norwegian.
+This website in English presents selected articles reflecting various sides of our history.
+For a broader specter and full content, please visit our Norwegian website.

 The University of Oslo was founded in 1811.
 Norway was still under Danish rule.
 However, the campaign for a separate Norwegian university started some 150 years earlier.